crypto101/book/public-key-encryption.rst

 Description
 ~~~~~~~~~~~

-So far, we have only done secret-key encryption.
+So far, we have only done :term:`secret-key encryption`.
 Suppose, that you could
 have a cryptosystem that didn't involve a single secret key, but instead
 had a key pair: one public key, which you freely distribute, and a
 private one, which you keep to yourself.

 People can encrypt information intended for you by using your public
 key.
 The information is then impossible to decipher without your private
 key.
-This is called public-key encryption.
+This is called :term:`public-key encryption`.

 For a long time, people thought this was impossible.
 However, starting
 in the 1970s, such algorithms started appearing.
 The first publicly